-- Written Tests: written test are administered on line at the beginning of the Units 2-4 online.
+- Written Tests: written tests are administered on line at the beginning of the Units 1-3.

 - Contemporary Medical Acupuncture Handouts: original material includes study guides, presentation copies and articles as reading assignments.
 All articles included are from the peer reviewed literature (most of this material is now accessed online).

 - Manual of Acupuncture Point Location and Anatomy: written by Dr. Alejandro Elorriaga Claraco, MD (Spain) Director of the McMaster Contemporary Medical Acupuncture Program, it contains a standardized description of the acupuncture points based on the International Anatomical Nomenclature, as well as a detailed description of the underlying anatomy of more than seventy percent of the points.

 - Rapid Access Guide: written by Dr. Elorriaga this illustrated manual contains a summary of all the insertion sites and safety landmarks included in the final insertional anatomy exam.
 It is intended for the course participants as a study guide and a quick reference for daily practice.